hynek/structlog/docs/bound-loggers.md

    By replacing the last processor, you decide on the **format** of your logs.
    For example, if you wanted JSON logs, you just have to replace the last processor with {class}`structlog.processors.JSONRenderer`.

+[^interpolation]: String interpolation only takes place if you pass positional arguments.

 (filtering)=